Dissipating quartets of excitations in a superconducting circuit: Discussions

 \subsection{Spurious non-linearities and mitigation measures}

-{ In the introduction of this paper, we discussed how an idealized circuit comprising a SQUID placed in series with two resonators enabled dissipation engineering while preserving the target mode linearity.
+In the introduction of this paper, we discussed how an idealized circuit comprising a SQUID placed in series with two resonators enabled dissipation engineering while preserving the target mode linearity.
 Various non-idealities can break this property and induce anharmonicity.
 We here outline how the observed memory anharmonicity can be traced back to stray inductance in the SQUID and give possible mitigation measures for future experiments.
-We refer the reader to the paper Supplemental Materials for a detailed analysis of the various non-linear mechanisms arising in our circuit.} \\
+We refer the reader to Sec.~\ref{sec:smNL} for a detailed analysis of the various non-linear mechanisms arising in our circuit. \\

-{ The memory anharmonicity pattern presented in Fig.~\ref{fig2}d significantly differs from that of a Kerr oscillator, for which a constant anharmonicity is expected.
+The memory anharmonicity pattern presented in Fig.~\ref{fig2}d significantly differs from that of a Kerr oscillator, for which a constant anharmonicity is expected.
 It is characteristic of a strongly non-linear, \textit{i.e.} high-order, perturbation of weak amplitude.
 Such a perturbation impacts low-energy states but is overcome by the quadratic part of the Hamiltonian at high energy.
 This disqualifies the chain of Josephson junctions forming the circuit superinductors---expected to induce a negative quartic non-linearity---as the dominant source of non-linearity.
 Imbalance of the SQUID junctions---often responsible for spurious nonlinearities in circuits comprising an ATS~\cite{lescanne2020exponential}---is here negligible and cannot explain the magnitude of the anharmonicity.
 On the other hand, the anharmonicity pattern is quantitatively reproduced when fitted with a small second harmonic contribution to the potential of each Josephson junction forming the SQUID.
 Including this contribution, the ATS Hamiltonian~\eqref{eq:HATS} becomes

 We immediately see that the added contribution does not cancel at the ATS working point, even in absence of pump ($\epsilon=0$).
 Moreover, the vacuum phase fluctuations of each mode are effectively doubled and approach unity for this term, such that the \textit{cosine} cannot be approximated by a low-order polynomial.
-For the fitted value $E_{J_2}=E_J / 500$, we thus find a strongly non-linear perturbation of weak amplitude as sought.}\\
+For the fitted value $E_{J_2}=E_J / 500$, we thus find a strongly non-linear perturbation of weak amplitude as sought.
+While this term has a large impact on the memory-mode anharmonicity, raising it by roughly two orders of magnitude, it has no significant effect on the four-to-one exchange mechanism we aim to activate. \\